alexey-krasnov/Electropysical_measurments_precessing/README.md

 electric_processing.py
 ```
 it ask you to input the height and diameter of the cylindrical sample in mm.
 Then program will read and process data from the csv files.
-After calculation programm creates one Excel file and store the electrophysical values at each temperature as the corresponding sheet.
+After calculation program creates one Excel file and store the electrophysical values at each temperature as the corresponding sheet.
 It also makes directories 'Zview_files' with .txt files for Zview program, and 'Data_txt' with txt files for plotting or further study.
 Please check the Example catalogue for sample input txt files and examples of the output files.

 ## Questions, bug reports, feature requests